alphagov/smart-answers/doc/smart-answer-flow-development/refactoring.md

 end
 ```

-* Save the responses to questions on the calculator object using an `on_response` block rather than using `save_input_as`.
-See commit [b17128fb92b89941238a7e94b0c1abebe4351a83](https://github.com/alphagov/smart-answers/commit/b17128fb92b89941238a7e94b0c1abebe4351a83) for an example.
+* Save the responses to questions on the calculator object using an `on_response` block.

 ```ruby
 value_question :subsequent_question? do